Sampo: The Sea Beneath the Yard and the Rune of Four Maidens

-Theft of Sampo
+The Theft of Sampo

-The oldest written down version of the myth of the Theft of Sampo (Sammon ryöstö) was written down from the Forest Finns in 1817, proving that the myth had once been known in Savonia.
+The oldest written down version of the myth of the Theft of Sampo (Sammon ryöstö) was written down from the Forest Finns in 1817, proving that the myth had once been known in Savonia and Central Finland.
 According to this version, Väinämöinen and Joukahainen once went to Northlands to fetch the Sammas.
 When it was in their boat, Joukahainen told Väinämöinen to start singing spells but he refused, saying that the gates of the Northlands were still too close.
 Eventually he started singing, and the Sammas itself jumped up to the sky.
 Joukahainen jumped after it, hitting it with his sword and cutting off two of its toes.
 One fell into the sea, making it salty; the other one on land, making wild hay grow.
 If he had been able to cut off the third toe, crops would grow without the need of farming.

 According to many White Karelian versions, Louhi promised to give Väinämöinen a maiden to marry if he forges for her the Sampo.
 Väinämöinen did not have the skill for this but knows Ilmarinen to be able to forge it as he had also forged the sky.
 He sent Ilmarinen to Pohjola with wind, where he forged the Sampo.
 Later, Väinämöinen pointed out all the riches the Sampo was providing for Pohjola and suggested they go steal it back.
 Other heroes such as Tiera or Vesiliito might join them depending on the version.
 They ploughed loose the roots of the Sampo from the rocky hill of Pohjola and took it to their boat.
 Ilmarinen suggested Väinämöinen start singing but Väinämöinen refused, thinking the gates of Pohjola were still too close.
 An ant urinated on a crane's foot and the crane screamed, waking up the people of Pohjola.
 Louhi transformed into a bird, ordering the forces of Pohjola to chase the heroes.
 Väinämöinen struck Louhi's bird toes with a sword or a paddle and the Sampo ends up in water, making the seas rich.

 Kaarle Krohn saw the Forest Finn version as a description where the Sampo and Louhi turned into a bird had fused into one, like the Sampo itself was a bird.
 Väinö Salminen pointed out the Forest Finn belief that storm itself was an evil being, a storm bird from Pohjola, like it was the storm bird which had taken the Sampo from Väinämöinen and Joukahainen's boat.

 Runic songs from Kainuu do not speak of a theft of Sampo: instead, it is the Sun which Väinämöinen frees from a rock by forging, set in the same mythic setting as the theft of Sampo.
 Because majority of the versions of the theft of Sampo are from Western White Karelia, Siikala considered the myth to originate from the coasts of the Bothnian Bay from where it had spread eastwards as most families of Western White Karelia were of Ostrobothnian origin.